DSIC: Dynamic Sample-Individualized Connector for Multi-Scale Object Detection: Experiments

-In this section, we evaluate our detector on COCO $test-dev$ set and compare with other state-of-the-art object detection approaches.
-For a fair comparison, we re-implement the corresponding baselines equipped with FPN on mmdetection and the performance of all methods is based on single-model inference.
+\textbf{{Comparison with State-of-the-art.}} In this section, we evaluate our detector on COCO $test-dev$ set and compare with other state-of-the-art object detection approaches.
+For a fair comparison, we re-implement the corresponding baselines equipped with FPN on mmdetection.
 Besides, we use 2x training scheme without any bells and whistles to train our method on Faster R-CNN and Mask R-CNN.
 All results are shown in Table \ref{sota}.

-It is obvious that our DISC boosts the baselines by a significant improvement when integrated with one-stage and two-stage detectors.
+It is obvious that our DSIC boosts the baselines by a significant improvement when integrated with one-stage and two-stage detectors.
 Also, our method outperforms the state-of-the-art detectors based on the same backbone without any bells and whistles.
 These improvements demonstrate the superior performance of our proposed framework.